 The Music Department prides itself on being a thriving and dynamic community of staff and students working towards a common goal of excellence in all that we do.

-Religious Studies aims to examine the philosophical and ethical beliefs central to Christianity and Islam, promoting a more charitable, though still critical, understanding of both.
-This course refines students’ abilities to construct arguments, debate confidently and communicate clearly.
+GCSE Religious Studies examines the philosophical and ethical beliefs central to Christianity and Islam and explores the various sources of religious teachings and their influence upon religious practice in modern Britain.
+Promoting a more charitable, though still critical, understanding of both religions, this course refines students’ abilities to construct arguments, debate confidently and communicate clearly.

 We welcome students who enjoy lively debate, a good argument and relish the opportunity to challenge their teachers at every juncture!